Friday, April 30, 2021

 Coming back to the shirtless, since the muscle show negatively influenced women and had minimal effect on men, it’s best to avoid naked male torsos in ads designed to persuade shoppers.
 There are likely exceptions, such as in ads targeted to men which illustrate the effectiveness of a fitness program.

 Still, even here there could be limitations.
-Many studies say that a skinny attractive female model negatively influences female shoppers more than does a reasonably slim model.
+A skinny attractive female model negatively influences female shoppers more than does a reasonably slim model.
 A highly ripped male model might have a parallel effect on men.
 Set aspirational, but realistic, goals for shoppers.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.